iluvjava/Silly_Julia_stuff/Mathematical Optimizations (Basics)/README.md

 > At the time of writing this, the `Convex.jl` interface doesn't support warmstarting for `SCS`, or the `COSMO` solver.
 For l1 lasso path, we write it in `JuMP.jl`, it's an lower

 Note: The loading of the `JuMP.jl` overhead might be outweighting the speed of the solvere.

+There are many other ways to solve the L1-Norm reglarization pronlem, But here we will be solving it using SCOP, we will treat it as a quadratic programming and then use ADMM based solver `COSMO.jl` .